 Recovering from a Sports Injury

-Jessica Hegg provides some key points to consider when you are recovering from a Sports Injury
+Jessica Hegg provides some key points to consider when recovering from a Sports Injury.

-Whether it is a minor strain in the ankle or a more serious ligament tear, any type of injury requires vigilant attention to recovery.
-Not only does a period of recuperation involve treatment and potentially physical therapy, but your activity levels, diet, and at-home care all play major roles as well in helping you heal to prevent further injury.
+Whether it is a minor strain in the ankle or a more severe ligament tear, any sports injury requires vigilant attention to recovery.
+Not only does a period of recovery involve treatment and potentially physical therapy, but your activity levels, diet, and at-home care all play significant roles as well in helping you heal to prevent further injury.

 A systematic review of 26 different studies specifically focused on lower extremity injuries found that no matter whether it was an ankle sprain, torn ACL, strained hamstring, or Achilles tendinitis, evidence pointed to a clear correlation between injury and heightened risk of re-injury.
 Injury makes you more vulnerable to re-injure yourself if and when you return to sports.
 So what steps can be taken towards speedy and functional but ultimately safe recovery which lowers your risk for re-injury?

 Individualized Treatment Plan

-Depending on the severity of your injury, you may simply see a general practitioner, or they may refer you to a physical therapist or sports medicine specialist.
+Depending on your injury's severity, you may see a general practitioner, or they may refer you to a physical therapist or sports medicine specialist.
 In the case of injuries where surgical intervention is required, a surgeon and team of specialists will handle your treatment and recovery.

 No treatment plan is alike.
 What works for a friend of yours might not be the exact recipe for success for you.
 When it comes to sports-related concussions, for example, a 2017 comprehensive literature review of over 80 studies revealed that "it is not possible to define a single 'physiological time window' for [sports-related concussion] recovery.
 Multiple studies suggest physiological dysfunction may outlast current clinical measures of recovery, supporting a buffer zone of gradually increasing activity before full contact risk."